STATE LAW REFERENCES

 Whenever any such fine is imposed upon any corporation, such fine and costs and charges incident thereto may be collected in an action of debt or in such other manner as may be provided by law.

-For state law establishing the maximum penalties which municipalities may prescribe for violations of ordinances, see R.S., § 40:49-5.
+For state law establishing the maximum penalties which municipalities may prescribe for violations of ordinances, see N.J.S.A.
+40:49-5.
 As to penalties for violation of regulations relative to dogs, see § 6-30 of this Code.
-As to penalties for violation of regulations relative to business hours of barbershops, see § 9-10.
 As to penalties for violation of regulations pertaining to milk and dairy products, see § 24-17.
 As to penalties for violation of traffic regulations, see § 36-6.

 Pursuant to N.J.S.A.
 40:55D-32 et seq., the Township of Teaneck does hereby establish as the Official Map of the Township of Teaneck a certain map entitled "Official Map, Township of Teaneck, Bergen County, New Jersey, August 15, 1983," prepared by Milton Robbins, P.E., L.S., P.P., of New Jersey, Township Engineer of the Township of Teaneck, Teaneck, New Jersey, and said map is hereby adopted as the Official Map of the Township of Teaneck.
 This map shall be in the place and stead of all prior Official Maps.
 Pursuant to N.J.S.A.
 40:55D-32 et seq., the Township of Teaneck hereby modifies said map to include the designation of the Christian Cole House (1617 River Road, Block 1201, Lot 19), the Old Burial Ground (662 Pomander Walk, Block 212, Lot 2), the Louis Bourgeois House (114 Bogert Street, Block 4090, Lot 1), the John I. Post House (790 Old Newbridge Road, Block 1001, Lot 4), the George V. Demarest House (12 Degraw Avenue, Block 3216, Lot 11) and the Ende-Sutherland House (720 Roemer Avenue, Block 1103, Lot 3) as historic sites.